Nat-Stephenson/Info.Page.Draft/content/_index.md

 # Welcome!
 To The Healthcare Demand Model # {.center }
 ### *Transforming Healthcare Planning* ### {.center }

-**Our award-winning demand model supports better patient outcomes and smarter public spending.** {.center }
+**Our award-winning demand model supports better patient outcomes and smarter public spending.**

 1. Model at Site, Trust, Regional, or National population level.
 2. Quantify how much activity could be avoided- the model introduces a shared language for describing 'potentially mitigable activity'.